mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ## Numpy
 * Numpy is the core library for scientific computing in Python.
-* It provides a high-performance multidimensional array object, and tools for working with these arrays.
+* It provides a high-performance multidimensional array object and tools for working with these arrays.
 * Optimized library for matrix and vector computation.
 * Makes use of C/C++ subroutines and memory-efficient data structures.
   - Lots of computation can be efficiently represented as np.ndarray.